Denver Davison

-Denver Davison (1891–1983), often written as Denver N. Davison, was born October 9, 1891 in Rich Hill, Missouri.
-He moved to the Choctaw Nation in Indian Territory in 1906 to work in the coal mines there.
+Denver Norton Davison (October 9, 1891 – April 28, 1983) was an American jurist from Oklahoma.
+Born in Rich Hill, Missouri, he moved to the Choctaw Nation in Indian Territory in 1906 to work in the coal mines there.
 He earned a law degree from the University of Oklahoma in 1915, and entered private practice, until he was appointed to the Oklahoma Supreme Court in 1937.
 When he died at age 91 on April 28, 1983, he had served for over 41 years, longer on the Oklahoma Supreme Court than any other justice until that time.
 He had also served an unprecedented three terms as chief justice.

 Education and early career

 Davison reportedly attended high school in Kansas City, Missouri, then studied at the University of Missouri for two years.
-During this time, he also worked in Kansas coal mines until he moved to Bokoshe, Oklahoma in 1906, where it was said that he was paid $1.07 per day.
+During this time, he also worked in Kansas coal mines until he moved to Bokoshe, Oklahoma, in 1906, where it was said that he was paid $1.07 per day.
 During World War I, he served for 18 months in the Army Signal Corps.
 After discharge, he became a charter member of the Coalgate American Legion Post.

 He received a law degree from Oklahoma University (OU) in 1915.
 After graduating from OU, he moved to Lehigh, Oklahoma, where he practiced law and published the Lehigh News.
 Later he moved to Coalgate, Oklahoma.
 He practiced law there for 12 years and also served as county attorney.
 He then moved to Ada, where he practiced law for another 10 years.